-- 8.5.1 If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they must seek advice appropriately with the DSL who must contact the Education Safeguarding Team or the Prevent Education Officer-Julia Holden, 07891 273720 for further advice (see appendix 10). - 8.5.2 Schools and colleges are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
-This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of

-- how to identify individual children who may be at risk of radicalisation and what to do to support them.
-The Education Safeguarding Team and the Prevent team can advise and identify local referral pathways. - 8.5.3 Effective early help relies on all staff to be vigilant and aware of the nature of the risk for children and young people, and what support may be available.
+- 8.4.1 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism.
+Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 8.4.2 If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they must seek advice appropriately with the DSL who must contact the Education Safeguarding Team or the Prevent Education Officer-Julia Holden, 07891 273720 for further advice (see appendix 10). - 8.4.3 Schools and colleges are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
+This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them.
+The Education Safeguarding Team and the Prevent team can advise and identify local referral pathways. - 8.4.4 Effective early help relies on all staff to be vigilant and aware of the nature of the risk for children and young people, and what support may be available.
 Our school will ensure that as far as possible all front line staff will undertake Prevent awareness training (e.g. Workshop to Raise Awareness of Prevent [WRAP]).